lwindolf/lzone-cheat-sheets/cheat-sheets/ElasticSearch.md

    - Ensure not to give more than 30GB RAM (sometimes only as much as 26GB) as JVM heap address compression stops with larger RAM
    - Check heap address mode by running with -XX:+UnlockDiagnosticVMOptions -XX:+PrintCompressedOopsMode and if you see "zero based Compressed Oops" you are fine
    - Check your heap usage curve.
 If you have a sawtooth give back the memory to the FS cache.
+ - When profiling
+   - check for >15% ParNewGC
+   - check SerialGC pauses
+     - ensure you do not have the G1 garbage collector active

 ## Resilience